 Only one style of eventing is currently defined by this specification - push style eventing.
 In push style eventing, when the server detects the need to send an event, it uses an HTTP POST to push the event message to the client.
-Clients subscribe to the eventing service to enable reception of events.
+Clients can subscribe to the eventing service to enable reception of events by creating a Listener Destination subscription entry in the Event Service, or an administrator can create subscriptions as part of the Redfish service configuration.
+All subscriptions are persistent configuration settings.

 Events originate from a specific resource.
 Not all resources are able to generate events.
-Those resources capable of generating events might not generate any events unless a client is listening for them.
-A client expresses interest in receiving events by sending a "subscribe" message to the Event Service.
+Those resources capable of generating events might not generate any events unless a subscription has been created to listen for the event.
+An administrator or client creates a subscription by sending a "subscribe" message to the Event Service.
 A subscribe message is sent using HTTP POST to the Event Subscriptions collection.